-The Board has determined that Donald A. Denkhaus, the current chair of the Audit Committee, and Philip H. Coelho, a former chair and current member of the Audit Committee, are each an "audit committee financial expert" as defined in Regulation S-K under the Exchange Act.
+The Board has determined that Donald A. Denkhaus, the current chair of the Audit Committee, is an "audit committee financial expert" as defined in Regulation S-K under the Exchange Act.

-The Audit Committee held four meetings in 2021 and took two actions by unanimous written consent.
+The Audit Committee held four meetings in 2022 and took two actions by unanimous written consent.
 The Audit Committee operates under a written charter which describes the role, responsibilities, and functioning of the Audit Committee.
 The Audit Committee's charter can be found at http://ir.catalystpharma.com/governance.cfm.